OpenScienceLabs/opensciencelabs.github.io/pages/blog/my-google-summer-of-code-journey/index.md

 I went to the issues tab on the repository's github page and searched for good first issues.
 I noticed an issue that seemed doable: <b>[Implement Introsort](https://github.com/codezonediitj/pydatastructs/issues/545)</b>.
 This involved implementing the sorting algorithm: Introsort in the Python backend.
 I had learned this as a part of my academic cousework, and hence, I was able to code this.

 ## My first Pull Request
 I started reading the README file and set up the repository locally and created the conda environment.
 Then I got to work.
-In a day, I was able to successfully create a PR (pull request)</b> and open it on GitHub: <b>[Implemented Introsort](https://github.com/codezonediitj/pydatastructs/pull/549)</b>.
+In a day, I was able to successfully create a PR (pull request) and open it on GitHub: <b>[Implemented Introsort](https://github.com/codezonediitj/pydatastructs/pull/549)</b>.
 This PR was reviewed and changes were requested.
 Once I had done all of them and all the CI checks passed, it was merged.
 And that's my first open souce contribution!

 # Pre-GSoC Phase